EIRNf/microservices_benchmarks/README.md

+# Microservices Benchmark
+modifications and analysis into the performance of DeathStarBench's hotelReservation

+# DEATHSTARBENCH README
 # DeathStarBench

 Open-source benchmark suite for cloud microservices.
 DeathStarBench includes five end-to-end services, four for cloud systems, and one for cloud-edge systems running on drone swarms.